 We are a U.S. company with global subsidiaries and are subject to income and other taxes in the U.S. (although currently limited due to our taxation as a REIT) and many foreign jurisdictions.
 Significant judgment is required in determining our worldwide provision for income and other taxes.
 Although we believe that we have adequately assessed and accounted for our potential tax liabilities, and that our tax estimates are reasonable, there can be no certainty that additional taxes will not be due upon audit of our tax returns or as a result of changes to the tax laws and interpretations thereof.
 For example, we are currently undergoing audits in a number of jurisdictions where we operate.
 The final results of these audits are uncertain and may not be resolved in our favor.
-Additionally, the U.S. Congress and the 2022 budget and Treasury Green Book by the current presidential administration of the U.S. have proposed various changes to federal income tax laws, including a potential minimum tax as well as changes to the laws governing the U.S. taxation of foreign earned income under the GILTI (Global Intangible Low Taxed Income) rules.
-It is unclear whether REITs might be exempt from any enacted legislation.
-Changes in tax laws, including the addition of a minimum tax threshold and to the GILTI rules, could have a material adverse effect on our tax liability and increase our REIT dividend distribution meaningfully.
+Additionally, the Inflation Reduction Act of 2022, recently introduced by the U.S. Senate, proposes a new 15% book minimum tax on large corporations.
+It is unclear to what extent REITs might be exempt from any enacted legislation.
+Changes in tax laws, including the passage of a 15% minimum tax in the U.S., could have a material adverse effect on our tax liability and impact our REIT dividend distribution meaningfully.